sbissantz/adatutor/README.md

 ### Installation

-The `adatutor` package is not (yet) on CRAN, so to install it from within R, use something like the following.
+The `adatutor` package is not (yet) available on CRAN.
+To install it from within R, use something like the following:

 ```r
 remotes::install_github("sbissantz/adatutor")